-44. The Committee of Experts considered item 13 of its agenda at its 5th meeting, held on 5 August 2016.
-It had before it the report of the Secretariat on the development of a knowledge base for geospatial information management.\ Introductory statements were made by the Secretariat.
+41. The Committee of Experts considered item 13 of its agenda at its 5th meeting, on 5 August.
+It had before it the report of the Secretariat on the development of a knowledge base for geospatial information management.
+Introductory statements were made by the Secretariat.

-45. At the same meeting, statements were made by the representatives of Germany, Chile, Japan, Saudi Arabia, Saint Kitts and Nevis and Belgium, and by the observer for the International Organization for Standardization.
+42. At the same meeting, statements were made by the representatives of Germany, Chile Japan, Saudi Arabia, Saint Kitts and Nevis, Belgium, and the observer for International Organization for Standardization.

-46. Also at the same meeting, the Secretariat summarized the main points of the discussion.
+43. Also at the same meeting, the Secretariat summarized the main points of the discussion.

-47. At its 5th meeting, held on 5 August 2016, the Committee of Experts adopted the draft decision, as orally revised (see chap.
+44. At its 5th meeting, on 5 August 2016, the Committee of Experts adopted the draft decision, as orally revised (see chap.
 I, sect.
 B, decision 6/111).

-L. Review of United Nations activities related to geospatial information management
+L. Review of the United Nations activities in geospatial information management

-48. The Committee of Experts considered item 14 of its agenda at its 5th meeting, held on 5 August 2016.
-It had before it the report of the Secretariat on the review of United Nations activities in geospatial information mangement.\ The Director of the Statistics Division made an introductory statement.
+43. The Committee of Experts considered item 14 of its agenda at its 5th meeting, on 5 August 2016.
+It had before it the report of the Secretariat on the review of the United Nations activities in geospatial information mangement.
+Introductory statement was made by the Director of the Statistics Division of the Department for Social and Economic Affairs.

-49. At the same meeting, statements were made by the representatives of Norway, Ethiopia, the United States, Australia, Canada, Sweden, New Zealand and Austria.
+44. At the same meeting, statements were made by the representatives of Norway, Ethiopia, the United States, Australia, Canada, Sweden, New Zealand and Austria.

-50. Also at the same meeting, the Director of the Statistics Division summarized the main points of the discussion.
+45. Also at the same meeting, the Director of the Statistics Division of the Department for Social and Economic Affairs summarized the main points of the discussion.

-51. At its 5th meeting, held on 5 August 2016, the Committee of Experts adopted the draft decision, as orally revised (see chap.
+46. At its 5th meeting, held on 5 August 2016, the Committee of Experts adopted the draft decision, as orally revised (see chap.
 I, sect.
 B, decision 6/112).